Together for Short Lives

 You might not always know the answers to questions your children ask.
 But it’s ok to be honest and say you don’t know.

 There are lots of organisations and support available.
-To find out more you can call the Together for Families helpline on 0808 8088 100 or contact Sibs, a specialist organisation for people who grow up with a disabled or life-limited brother or sister.
+To find out more you can call the Together for Families helpline on 0808 8088 100 or contact Sibs, a specialist organisation for people who grow up with a sibling who has a disability or life-limiting or life-threatening condition.

 If you are in touch with your local children’s hospice, you could talk to them about explaining things to your children.
 You could also talk to your GP or another professional who is supporting you.